When you owe money to a debt collection agency, its employees have the right to contact you and try to recoup that debt.

 - Threaten you with a lawsuit when they can’t or have no actual plans to do so

-- Misrepresent their names, the amount of the debt, or the legal status of the debt
+- Misrepresent the amount of the debt or legal status of the debt

 What if a debt collector won’t stop calling?

 You can get a collector to stop placing calls to you by writing a Cease and Desist letter.
-Under the Fair Debt Collection Practices Act, the collector is then barred from calling you.
-You should send this letter by Certified Mail Return Receipt so you have proof that the letter was received by the collector.
+Under the Fair Debt Collection Practices Act, the collector is then barred from contacting you.
+You should send this letter by Certified Mail Return Receipt for proof that your letter was received.

-If you’re being harassed, you should also begin documenting each call by making notes that detail the threatening or abusive behavior, along with the date and time of the call, and the company name and caller ID of the person who called.
+Each harassing phone call must be documented.
+Make notes that detail the abusive behavior, along with the date and time of the call, collector’s name and caller ID.